Field

 Pricing & scheduling

-School programs are offered throughout the school year, are 1 to 1.5 hours in length, Monday through Friday, with classes beginning at 9:30 a.m.
-The fee for our programs is $225 and up for field trip and pre-trip visit.
-Please inquire about volume discounts.
+School programs are offered throughout the school year, are 1 to 1.5 hours in length, Monday through Friday, with classes typically beginning around 9:30 a.m.
+The fee for our programs is $225 and up.
+Please inquire about volume discounts and the possibility of adding on a pre-trip classroom visit.

 For more information and to book your date, please contact Jennifer Keefe at 914-834-1443 or at execdirector@sheldrakecenter.org.